-differences.
+Although this approach is somewhat similar to other labeling efforts in the computer vision community - such as ImageNet [13] and LabelMe [45], which focus on naming objects, images, and regions of images using nouns - there are several important differences.
 One is that attributes need not be binary or even discrete; a person's age or the thickness of their eyebrows are both continuous attributes.
-(However, in this work we only consider discrete attributes, to simplify labeling.)
 Another critical difference is that visual attributes can be composed more freely than names, which generally exist in a tree-structured hierarchy.
 This allows for the use of a set of general attributes, which can be combined in an exponential number of ways to describe many objects at different levels of specificity.
 Attributes can therefore compactly provide a great deal of information, both about object properties and their identity.
-Finally, for many objects, it can be prohibitively expensive to obtain a large number of labeled training images of a specific object or category.
-In contrast, the same attribute can be exhibited by many otherwise-unrelated objects, making it easier to find more training images.
+Finally, for many objects, it can be